This branch meets on the third Monday evening of the month at

-You can find the location of Long Furlong Community Centre on their Website
+Find the location of Long Furlong Community Centre on their website

-Most meetings include a talk on a topic of general interest to most family historians and given by a speaker who is an acknowledged authority on that subject.
-There are also news items.
-The main talk is generally followed by questions and then refreshments and general discussion.
+Most meetings include a talk on a topic of general interest to most family historians, and given by a speaker who is an acknowledged authority on their subject.
+There are news items too.
+The main talk is generally followed by questions, and then refreshments and general discussion.
 Meetings end around 9.30pm.